-Registrations for INAIO 2026 is now open!
+Registration for INAIO 2026 Stage 2 is now closed.

-The registration deadline has been extended to 31 December 2025 10 January 2026.
+The registration deadline was 31 March, 2026.

 INAIO is open to all Indian citizens studying in India in Grades 9 to 12, from any school board, provided they were born after August 5, 2006.